tmhglnd/abstraction-minified/README.md

 `sudo apt-get install xscreensaver`

 Open the application and disable the screensaver.
+Maybe a reboot of the RPi is necessary before the application runs correctly.

 To hide the mouse when not moving the curser install unclutter: